 In residence at the School of Music at Western Michigan University, members of the trio have also been faculty members at the Schlern International Music Festival and the ENCORE School for Strings.
 Renowned educators, their students hold positions in major orchestras and chamber ensembles throughout the world.
 Festival appearances include the Banff Centre for the Arts, the Pensacola Summer Music Festival, the Skaneateles Festival, the Saugatuck Chamber Music Festival, and the Fontana Festival of Art and Music.
-Recent educational outreach activities include performances and master classes for the California Music Teachers Association, Music Teachers National Association, Hawaii International Arts and Humanities Conference, and the American String Teachers Association National Conference.
-Current summer festival positions for the trio include the Orfeo Music Festival in Italy, Cello: an American Experience in Minnesota, and the Aria International Summer Academy in Massachusetts.
+Recent educational outreach activities include performances and master classes for the California Music Teachers Association, the Music Teachers National Association, the Hawaii International Arts and Humanities Conference, and the American String Teachers Association National Conference.
+Current summer festival positions for the trio include the Orfeo Music Festival in Italy, Cello an American Experience in Minnesota, and the Aria International Summer Academy in Massachusetts.